 Diaper Changing Tips

-- First-time parents are often surprised by how many diapers they go through in a day — always have plenty available
+- First-time parents are often surprised by how many diapers changes they go through in a day — so always have plenty available.

 - Before and after changing baby’s diaper, be sure to wash your hands